Mildly dissipative diffeomorphisms of the disk with zero entropy

 \begin{theorem} Given a family $(f_b)$ associated to a $C^2$ endomorphism of the interval as in~\eqref{e.extension}, there exists $b_0>0$ such that, for any $b\in (0,b_0)$ and for any diffeomorphism $g$ with zero entropy in a $C^2$-neighborhood of $f_b$, there exists $n_0\in\NN\cup\{\infty\}$ satisfying

 \end{theorem} In particular, the previous theorem can be applied to the H\'enon family and one recovers one of the results in~\cite{dCLM,LM}.

 \paragraph{h -- Some differences with the one-dimensional approach.} In the context of one-dimensional dynamics of the interval, and in particular for unimodal maps, the renormalization intervals are built using the dynamics around the turning point: the boundary of the interval contains the closest iterate to the turning point of a repelling orbit (whose period is a power of two) and a preimage of that iterate.
-For H\'enon maps with small Jacobian, although there is no notion of turning point, renormalization domains are built in \cite{dCLM,LM} by using the local stable manifold of a saddle periodic point of index $1$ and its preimages (those points are the analytic continuations of the repelling points of the one-dimensional map).
+For H\'enon maps with small Jacobian, although there is no notion of turning point, renormalization domains are built in \cite{dCLM,LM} using the local stable manifold of a saddle periodic point of index $1$ and its preimages (those points are the analytic continuations of the repelling points of the one-dimensional map).

-Our approach can not rely neither of the notion of turning point neither on being close to well understood one-dimensional dynamics.
-So, the construction is different and uses the structure of the set of periodic points.
-Following the unstable branches, it is built a skeleton of the dynamics that allows to construct the trapping regions and the renormalization domains.
+Our approach can rely neither of the notion of turning point nor on being close to well understood one-dimensional dynamics.
+Our construction is different and uses the structure of the set of periodic points.
+Following the unstable branches, { we build} a skeleton { for} the dynamics that allows { one} to construct the trapping regions and the renormalization domains.

-\paragraph{i -- The renormalization operator.} In \cite{dCLM,LM} is proved that infinitely renormalizable real H\'enon-like maps whose Jacobian is small enough admit an appropriately defined renormalization operator.
-After proper affine rescaling, the dynamics (at the period) on the renormalizable attracting domain converge to a smooth quadratic unimodal map which is nothing else that the hyperbolic fixed point of the renormalization operator for the one-dimensional dynamics.
+\paragraph{i -- The renormalization operator.} In \cite{dCLM,LM} { it} is proved that infinitely renormalizable real H\'enon-like maps with sufficiently small Jacobian admit an appropriately defined renormalization operator { (see also~\cite{H} for renormalization with other combinatorics).} After proper affine rescaling, the dynamics (at the period) on the renormalizable attracting domain converge to a smooth quadratic unimodal map which is nothing { but} the hyperbolic fixed point of the renormalization operator for the one-dimensional dynamics.